DomainDrivenArchitecture/lineagos-fairphone/README.md

 ## Support and Service

-For those who are unsure about the steps described, we offer support in the German-speaking area of the EU:
-* **Installation Seminars**: Work through the instructions with us via video conference and install your LineageOS by yourself on your own FairPhone.
-* **Installation Serevice**: Send in your FairPhone and we will install LineageOS for you.
+* **Installation Service**: Send in your FairPhone and we will install LineageOS for you.
 * **Lean Lineagos Coffee**: Get help on the small issues, ask a question, get a tip, solve a problem ...

 Find more infromaton about our offer at https://meissa-gmbh.de/pages/lineageos_Fairphone/